-In 2017, it is still a head-turner to see somebody with a penis in a dress.
+In 2017, it’s still a head-turner to see somebody with a penis in a dress.
 Culture tells us that boys play with cars, girls play with dolls, and dresses are reserved for the ‘fairer sex’.
 ‘Gender Blender’, a new permanent exhibition at Aarhus Women’s Museum, aims to challenge such boundaries.

 by Elizabeth Waind, photos by Kvindemuseet Aarhus